nodejs/node/doc/api/tls.markdown

     has an effect if `requestCert` is `true`.
 Default: `false`.

-  - `checkServerIdentity(servername, cert)`: Provide an override for checking server's hostname against the certificate.
+  - `checkServerIdentity(servername, cert)`: Provide an override for checking server’s hostname against the certificate.
 Should return an error if verification fails.
 Return `undefined` if passing.

   - `NPNProtocols`: An array or `Buffer` of possible NPN protocols.
 (Protocols